Data Classification: Why It’s Important and How To Do It

-Depending on the sensitivity of the data an organization holds, there needs to be different levels of classification, which determines a number of things, including who has access to that data and how long the data needs to be retained.
+Depending on the sensitivity of the data an organization holds, there needs to be data classification levels to determine elements including who has access to that data and how long the data needs to be retained.
 Typically, there are four classifications for data: public, internal-only, confidential, and restricted.
 Let’s look at examples for each of those.

 Many frameworks and legal regulations have specific requirements that encourage organizations to classify data.
 While this isn’t an exhaustive list of the requirements and laws, these are quite common.
 It should be noted that these requirements vary depending on the types of data your organization collects, uses, stores, processes, or transmits.

 - SOC 2: The SOC 2 Trust Services Criteria requires that service organizations who include the confidentiality category in their audit demonstrate that they identify and maintain confidential information to meet the entity’s objectives related to confidentiality.

 - HIPAA: PHI is considered high-risk data.
 As such, HIPAA Security Rule requires that all covered entities and business associates implement administrative safeguards that ensure the confidentiality, integrity, and availability of PHI.
 In addition, the HIPAA Privacy Rule limits the uses and disclosures of PHI, forcing covered entities and business associates alike to establish procedures for classifying the data they collect, use, store, or transmit.